AndreWal/AndreWal.github.io/content/post/new-publ_August_2018.md

 image = ""
 caption = ""
 preview = false
-summary = "One of the articles I have written with Patrick Emmenegger, "The Partisan Composition of Cantonal Governments in Switzerland, 1848-2017.
-A new Dataset", has been accepted at the Swiss Political Science Review.
-Below is the abstract:"

 +++
 One of the articles I have written with Patrick Emmenegger, "The Partisan Composition of Cantonal Governments in Switzerland, 1848-2017.
 A new Dataset", has been accepted at the Swiss Political Science Review.
-Below is the abstract:
+Below is the abstract:<!--more-->

 Scholars increasingly use Swiss cantons to examine the effect of democratic processes and institutions on political, economic and